FunkyFr3sh/petool/README.md

-You can also keep the original function intact by clearing only the first instructions (just to make enough space for the 5 byte jump to fit) and afterwards create a trampoline in sym.c to restore the instructions that were removed.
+You can also keep the original function intact by clearing only the first instructions (just to make enough space for the 5 byte jump to fit) and afterwards create a trampoline in sym.cpp to restore the instructions that were removed.

     /* Clear first two instructions AND do a (far) jump from 0x410000 to label doMagic */` DETOUR(0x410000, 0x410007, _doMagic);